duthied/Free-Friendika/doc/Circles-and-Privacy.md

 Again, this applies to Friendica networks.
 Once a message spreads to other networks, it may not be removed quickly, and in some cases, it may not be removed at all.

-In case you still need to figure this out, we are encouraging you to encourage your friends to use Friendica - because all these privacy features work much better within a privacy-aware network.
-Many other social networks Friendica can connect to have no privacy controls.

 Profiles, Photos, and Privacy